Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Introduction

 The plan of the paper is as follows.
-We present the notations in section 2, followed by a digression in section 3 on the absorption of the unphysical phases, their role in the texture definition and how they are related to the parametrization taken.
-We define the studied texture in section 4.
+We present the notations in section 2, and the texture definition in section 3, followed by a digression in section 4 on the role played by the unphysical phases in the texture definition and how they are related to the parametrization taken.
 In section 5, we set precisely the checking strategy we adopt, and proceed in section 6 to study phenomenologically the three textures motivated by $S_4$-realizability.
 First, we restrict to vanishing unphysical phases slice, then study the general case where these phases interfere as well in the texture definition.
 We present in detail an $S_4$-realization for the case I in section 7, and we end up with conclusion and summary in section 8.
-An appendix includes the essential group theory formulae for $S_4$.
+Two appendices include the essential group theory formulae for $S_4$.